Summer Flash Sale: Get $500 off Omni One or Omni One Core! Use code FLASH at checkout.

 Can any scenario or environment be simulated, including in digital twin environments?

-Yes, we can simulate any scenario or environment, including digital twins.
+Yes, we can simulate any scenario or environment, including digital recreations.
 However, the complexity of the scenario will determine the development time required to create the simulation.

-Does the system support multi-user training and networked simulations for team-based exercises?
+Does the system support multi-user training and networked simulations?

-Yes, OMT supports up to 15 soldiers to train and maneuver together in the visual training environment.
+Yes, OMT supports 12+ soldiers to maneuver together in the virtual training environment for mission planning or team-based training scenarios.

 How difficult is it to set up and maintain the system in a DoD environment?